 Aldo Starker Leopold Wild Trout Award Sponsor

 Advanced Telemetry Systems, Inc. is an innovative, science and engineering-based radio telemetry provider, dedicated to supporting biologists world-wide.
 Our commitment to our customer's success has helped us build a reputation as the leader in fisheries and wildlife research.
 We've partnered with preeminent researchers to design the most reliable radio tracking systems ever deployed.
-The experienced professionals at ATS possess a thorough understanding of the challenges you'll face in the field, and we're ready to provide you complete solutions - and valuable customer support - for your study's radio tracking equipment needs.

 The Wild Trout Symposium gratefully acknowledges ATS and their support of the Aldo Starker Leopold Medal.
 Dick Reichle and his wife, Laura, stepped forward to make the casting of these bronze medals possible.
 Thank you.